johnrbell/flair_eva_project/readme.md

     - TBD.

-All in, off the shelf parts should be about $175, varying based on shipping.
+All in, off the shelf parts should be about $175, with shipping varying a bit.

 Custom hardware, estimating $20 to $100 depending on process and finish.